tegacodes/speculative-bureaucracy/extensionTutorial.md

 ###Example 2: Browser Action + p5

 * This runs p5js in the popup window that appears when the icon is clicked.
+* The popup.html is set up like a normal p5js file.

 ###Example 3: Content Script

-* See content_scripts part in manifest file.
+* See the content_scripts part in manifest file.
 Note there is no permissions section for now.
 * In this section add matches -> this defines what pages something is to happen on.
 So changing this to:
 ```["http://*/*", "https://*/*"] ```
 matches every http and https domain.